Pertinent Graduate School Policies

 Program of Study

 Each degree seeking graduate student must complete and file a Program of Study form by the end of the first semester of enrollment in graduate coursework.
 This form serves as a roadmap for successful completion of the program’s curricular requirements.
 More details on this form can be found here.
+Students in the MSIO psychology program do not have to file this form because we manage our program of study information through the university's MyMocsDegree system (details are shared during new student orientation).

 Withdrawing from courses once registered can be easily done before the formal drop period for a given semester.
 After this period ends, a backdated withdrawal may be needed.
 Details on this process can be found here.